mben429/Data-Analytics/README.md

 Intro:

-I am a Fresh Computer Science Graduate who loves getting his hands some Data!
+I am a professional Data Analyst with an end goal to make it into Data Science!
+I love exploring interesting datasets!

 Contents: